MultiverseLearningProducts/swe/src/bootcamp/wk2/day2.md

 ## Lesson

 The aim of this session is to integrate our classes with a persistent layer.
 So the state in our app will last from one running instance to the next.
+You know how to create a class.
+When we create a new instance of a Restaurant we also want to create a new entry in our database.
+When we create a new Menu we will also want to create that menu in the database, and associate it with the right restaurant, and have a instance of a menu in the menus array in our restaurant.

 ## Assignment